We are in this

 What is Residential Plaza’s policy for residents returning from a hospital stay?

-Consistent with CDC guidelines, hospitals are required to provide two negative COVID-19 test results before returning to the community.
+Consistent with CDC guidelines, hospitals are required to provide a negative COVID-19 test results before returning to the community.
 Criteria also include being free of symptoms for respiratory illness (cough, fever, shortness of breath) and resolution of fever.

 My loved one lives in a room that shares the bathroom with other residents.
 If one of them tests positive for COVID-19, I am concerned about my loved one’s safety.